 John is a boy; he enjoys skiing: This sentence shows a fine balance between the noun and pronoun.

 Furthermore, in analyzing grammar, it is important to check the form of the part of speech used, and determine if it is correct or not.
 An example is the comparative and superlative adjectives and their usage.
 For example; he is the beautifulest boy I have ever seen.
 However, the correct sentence will be: He is the most beautiful boy I have ever seen.
+(Learn about the grammar rules that have changed in the 21st century)

 A further step in analyzing grammar is to check if every sentence respects the rule of concord.
 In the English language, there exist more than 24 rules of concord, all of which must be respected at all times.
 The major rules include: